 How do I know when it is time to increase my weight or reps?

 The next question my clients ask is how to know when it’s time to increase weight.
-We all want to feel like we’re making progress in our fitness routine.
+We all want to feel like we’re making progress in our fitness routines.
 When it comes to strength training, does that mean you need to increase weights, reps or both?

 But if you’re just starting out with strength training, you can focus on a progression.
-Start with 8 repetitions of an exercise using 3-pound weights.
+Try this: Start with 8 repetitions of an exercise using 3-pound weights.
 Perform three rounds of all of the exercises in the circuit.
 Then, after doing this every other day for 2-3 weeks, increase your repetitions to 10.
 Repeat for 2-3 weeks.
 Then increase the repetitions to 12, and finally up to 15.
 Once you’re performing 3 rounds of 15 reps for 2-3 weeks, increase the weight to 4- or 5-pound dumbbells, and then repeat the whole cycle.